ThomasBleijendaal/RapidCMS/README.md

 [![#](https://img.shields.io/nuget/vpre/RapidCMS.UI?style=flat-square)](https://www.nuget.org/packages/RapidCMS.UI)

 RapidCMS is a Blazor framework which allows you to build a responsive and flexible CMS purely from code.
-It provides a basic set of editors and controls, and is fully customisable.
+It provides a basic set of editors and controls, next to allowing building your own blazor components for every editor, button, pane, and dashboard section.
+If you provide the repositories for data and the configuration for the UI, RapidCMS renders a complete CMS according to your specification.

+Since RapidCMS runs as an element within your ASP.NET Core application, you have full control of the DI container, data repositories, authentication, authorization, additional endpoints like Api controllers, Mvc controllers, and Razor pages.
+You can even fully replace the default UI libary and only use the core of RapidCMS.

 ## TL:DR;